tintagel/basics/CONTRIBUTION.md

   ```
 9. Submit a pull request from your branch on your fork against `master` on the main repo.
 10. Respond to comments/questions, make updates to your branch and push the updates to amend the pull request as needed.
-11. Celebrate when your pull request is merged!
+11. Celebrate when the pull request is merged!
+Seriously though, I'm grateful for the help.

 ## Staying up to date: